sinc-lab/exp2GO/README.md

-This repository is a package to use exp2GO.
+This repository provides several notebooks to use exp2GO.
 It is open sourced and free to use.
 If you use any part of this package, please cite our work.

 ## Quick start

-Reproducing paper results: [this notebook] (https://colab.research.google.com/drive/1KWaetne4PF7-EkVkR-uZ31N95QlIewJH) contains the detailed steps to reproduce the results presented in the paper.
+Reproducing paper results: the next notebooks reproduce the results presented in the paper.

-- `01_expression_<*>`: for each specie * (ara, dicty, yeast)
+- `01_expression_<*>`: for each specie * ([ara](https://colab.research.google.com/drive/1uh55HbhEELqErZq8w-mwv-gpZGcnCp8M), [dicty](https://colab.research.google.com/drive/1tEKd2Z63iULzQaarNSw9HC8GpwDNktcj#scrollTo=1kk9e0WEb5fj), [yeast](https://colab.research.google.com/drive/1h0zZAfa7RpvUbpSzZO02Hfy2C-jH6xgv))
   - conversion of the original expression files to an unified format
   - remove the empty genes
   - calculate several distance matrices (euclidean, correlation, cosine...)

 - `02_annotations`:
   - extract annotations from GAF
   - seach for gene names in DB_Synonym
   - only for expressed genes